-Bundling is a term used for getting your broadband, phone and TV service from a single provider – convenient and often good value for money to boot!
+Bundling is a term used for getting your broadband, phone and TV service from a single provider – convenient, and often good value for money to boot!

 Four of the biggest providers - BT, Sky, TalkTalk and Virgin Media – offer bundled packages, but it can get a little confusing as to which to go with, as they all have different strengths when it comes to their deals.

-If you stream lots of TV or films, or take part in a lot of online gaming, then speed and consistency of your broadband connection will be of upmost importance.
-Virgin Media is renowned for its speed but it's not available everywhere.
+If you stream lots of TV or films, or take part in a lot of online gaming, then the speed and consistency of your broadband connection will be of upmost importance.
+Virgin Media is renowned for its speed, but it's not available everywhere.
 BT's fibre optic network, BT Infinity, also offers superfast broadband speeds, and is becoming increasingly available throughout the UK.

-If TV is your real addiction then you'll be spoilt for choice.
+If TV is your real addiction, then you'll be spoilt for choice.
 All four of the providers offer an excellent range of channels, from Sky with its extensive range of entertainment channels and Virgin's great on-demand service, to BT's Sport channels offering Premier League action and TalkTalk's customised packages.
-You'll need to compare the packages according to your own personal choice on what you like to watch, and how you like to watch it.
+You'll need to compare the packages according to your own personal preferences on what you like to watch, and how you like to watch it.

 When it comes to the telephone, most packages come with a choice of weekend, evening and weekend, or anytime calls.
 Remember that you'll need to factor line rental into the cost, too.

 It's important to remember that not all deals will be available everywhere, so you'll need to use a postcode checker to make sure that the package you desire will be suitable for your property (Virgin's cable network currently covers just over half of the UK, for example, while BT, Sky and TalkTalk have a larger range of coverage).
-However, you need to bear in mind that you need a minimum download speed to be able to run the TV packages.
+Furthermore, you will need to bear in mind that you need a minimum download speed to be able to run the TV packages.
 You can check broadband speeds in your area, as well as the availability of providers, using an online search.